jimmys01/rfm69gw/README.md

 <key>:<value>:<packetID>
 ```

 The first one being the default for Rusu's MotionNotes, for instance.
 "BAT:3812" could be a valid payload to notify battery status.
 The ```send``` method of the RFM69Manager library included will take care of the formatting.
-It will also add a correlative packetID that can be used in the gateway to detect duplicates or missing packages.
+It will also add a correlative packetID that will be used in the gateway to detect duplicates or missing packages.

 The RFM69Manager library inherits from RFM69_ATC, so it supports [Automatic Transmission Control][8] that improves battery life by reducing radio power dynamically.